 I don’t know if it’s worse to have no presence at all or to have an outdated and poorly managed page on every social media platform on the web.
 It is very likely that you don’t have a huge management team on your side, so you need to focus o

-A poorly written artist bio, email hook or press release is an instant turn-off.
+A poorly written artist bio, email hook or a press release is an instant turn-off.

 While some people just don’t provide enough details, other people come off as “self-important” and arrogant when they send out tedious and long articles full of irrelevant details.